OminousLama/restic-restore-everything/README.md

 https://github.com/user-attachments/assets/cf3998e2-6805-4e8e-9282-2a5f5516ee20

+> THIS IS NOT A LOST DATA RECOVERY PROGRAM!
+It can not restore files from restic that restic has forgotten or purged!

-Restic Restore Everything is a Command-Line Interface tool designed to restore every file that has ever been checked into a [Restic](https://restic.net/) repository.
+Restic Restore Everything is a Command-Line Interface tool designed to restore every file that has ever been checked into a [Restic](https://restic.net/) repository - **and that is remembered**.
+This is useful for repo that are used as a fire-and-forget repositories; i.e. repositories that periodically receive files which are removed from the source immediately after completed backup and a means to save space.

+More concrete example: Let's say I have a server that has about 1 TB of disk space available.
+After some time, the avaialble disk space runs out.
+So I set up an external storage bucket over at AWS or Backblaze in which I init a new restic repository.
+I'll then setup some script on my server that periodically backs up files that are no longer needed on the server to this bucket repository (like old documents, images, etc).
+After the backup completes, the files are deleted from the server to free up space, but live on long-term in the bucket repository.

+Restic as of August 2024 does not offer an easy to use way of restoring all data that is stored this way.
+It is a very specific usecase, but from what I could find in the forums, it is not unique to me.

+### Limitations

+This script can only restore files that restic remembers.
+It **CAN NOT** magically restore purged or forgotten data.

 <!-- GETTING STARTED -->
 ## Getting Started